NoroffFEU/programming-foundations-ca-Krihag/README.md

 # Programming Foundations CA

-# Phone Object
+# Calculator Object

 This object has the following properties:

-- Brand (String): The manufacturer of the phone
+- Brand (String): Shows the calculators brand name.
-- Model (Number): The modelnumber of the phone
+- Model (Number / int): Shows the calculators model number.
-- Color (String): The color of the phone
-- Battery (Number): The current battery of the phone in %
+- Buttons (Array): all calculator buttons are added in this (not hard coded but will be added once code runs using forEach)
-- Powered (Boolean): Checking if the phone is currently on or off
+- Powered (Boolean): Returns true if the calculator is currently powered on and false if it is not.
-- Apps (Array): Different apps on the phone

-- ChargeBattery(function): No input.
-Charges the phones battery with 20%
-- makeCall(function): Has 1 input which is either name of caller or number.
-Calling name / number of input.
-- checkBattery(function): No input.
-Checks current battery %.
-- powerPhoneOn (function): No input.
-If phone is off and has atleast 20% battery the phone will turn back on.
+- equalBtn (Function): When equal button is pressed it takes the current calculation and sums it up.
+It then displays the result.

+- display (function): Whenever a calculation button is pressed.
+It first checks if calculator is powered = true or false. if true it will display numbers pressed.
+If its false then you will get a message saying "Power is off".

+- togglePower (function): Whenever PWR button is pressed.
+If pressed while powered is true then it returns false.
+If it is false it will return true (if false calculator can not be used).